 Remember, a gift is given to show love.
 You accept the gift and express your appreciation to the giver for the gift, and the love and intention behind the gift.

-3. Talk to family and friends about your decluttering and why you’re doing it
+3. Talk to family and friends about why you are decluttering

 A simple way to approach your feelings of stress or overwhelm about how to handle gifts is to be honest about it!